March 2025

 There are different types of inhalers used for asthma.
-Some spray a fine mist that your child breathes, slowly and deeply, into the lungs.
-Others have a dry powder that is breathed in deeply but isn’t felt.
+Some spray a fine mist that your child breathes, slowly and deeply,30 into the lungs.
+Others release a dry powder that is also breathed in deeply but isn’t felt.
 Often a spacer is used with an inhaler to help the medicine get into the airways more effectively.
 The spacer may have a mask (generally used for younger children) or a mouthpiece.

-Anyone who has responsibility for your child should know about his asthma, his medications and how to handle asthma episodes.
-Make sure your child’s school has a copy of his current asthma action plan and contact phone numbers for you as well as your child’s doctor.
-Talk with the following people:
+If your child has asthma, anyone who has responsibility for your child should know about their asthma, what medications they take, and how to handle asthma episodes.
+You should share your child’s asthma action plan with:

 - Teachers